 A Capital Budgeting Method to Evaluate a Proposed Investment Project

-The profitability index is an appraisal technique applied to potential capital outlays and is a useful tool for ranking projects because it allows you to quantify the amount of value created per unit of investment.
+The profitability index (PI), also known as the profit investment ratio (PIR) or value investment ratio (VIR), is a capital budgeting tool that gauges the potential profitability of an investment or project.
+It can be used as an appraisal technique or applied to potential capital outlays, and functions as a useful formula for ranking a project's financial outlook alongside other investments.
+The profitability index allows investors to quantify the amount of value created per unit of investment.

-The present value of future cash flows is a method of discounting future cash to its current value, and it requires the implementation of the time value of money calculation.
+The present value of future cash flows is a method of discounting future cash to its current value, and requires the implementation of the time value of money calculation.
 This discounting occurs because the current value of $1 is not equivalent to the value of $1 received in the future.
 Money received closer to the present time is considered to have more value than money received further in the future.